itsjohnye/Lead-iOS-Demo/README.md

 ### Usage

-This project needs a Apple developer account and must be run at a physical device.
+This project needs an `Apple developer account` and must be run at a physical device.

+1. In Terminal,
 ```
 cd ~/your project path/
 pod install
 carthage update --no-use-binaries --platform ios
 ```

-In Xcode,
+2. In Xcode,

 >'PROJECT' -> 'TARGETS' -> 'Lead' ->'Signing', change the Signing with *'Yours'*.

 >'PROJECT' -> 'TARGETS' -> 'PacketTunnel' ->'Signing', change the Signing with *'Yours'*.

+3. Run it:

+  -to test the UI, run it on the Simulator.

-Run it in a real iOS device.
+  -to test the VPN connection, run it on a real iOS device.

 ### Customizing